annashipman/annashipman.github.io/_posts/2023-11-26-scaling-people.md

 One new idea to me was checking out.
 I've written before about [meeting check-ins](/jfdi/meeting-check-in.html).
 We recently did some team training where they said "you haven't joined a meeting until you've spoken" and suggested check-ins for every meeting.

-Hughes Johnson's suggestion is start with maybe just one word on how you are feeling, and then also end with a checkout, for example, are you happy with the decision we took?
+Hughes Johnson's suggestion is start with maybe just one word on how you are feeling, and then also end the meeting with a checkout, for example, are you happy with the decision we took?

 ## Very useful suggestions on how to calibrate end of year reviews